 Energy is the ability to work and is measured in Joules.
 The measuring unit for most dental laser applications is the millijoule (mJ), and this is a parameter that is controlled by the operator.
 Power is the rate of doing work, or energy used over a period of time and is measured in Watts (W).
 One Watt equals one Joule per second.
-These are the watts displayed on the machines' control panels.
+These are typically the watts displayed on the machines' control panels.
 A laser beam can be emitted either as a continuous beam or in a pulsed fashion.

 Peak power can be a difficult concept to understand but its importance cannot be overstated.
-Each pulse has a set amount of energy, usually the millijoules displayed on the unit.
+Each pulse has a fixed amount of energy, usually the millijoules displayed on the unit.
 As shorter pulses are used this same energy is effectively squeezed into a smaller space, which increases the peak power of the pulse.
 One can think of a rubber band around a wrist as an analogy.
 If the rubber band is lifted three inches, it will have a fixed amount of energy in it.
 Now if the rubber band is slowly returned to the wrist, it will not hurt a bit.
 If it is let go, the energy is released in a much shorter time and it will sting and make a popping sound.
 Yet the actual energy expended is identical.
-Hard tissue dental lasers can have peak powers in the thousands of watts, and these short burst of extreme power allow for the efficient cutting of enamel, dentin and bone.
+Hard tissue dental lasers can have peak powers in the thousands of watts, and these short bursts of extreme power allow for the efficient cutting of enamel, dentin, and bone.

 The thermal implications of the three pulse modes are profound.
-Thermal relaxation refers to the ability of the target tissue to absorb heat produced by laser interaction.
-In continuous mode there is no thermal relaxation at all and potentially damaging heat can build in the tissue quickly.
+Thermal relaxation refers to various tissues’ inherent ability to dissipate heat.
+In continuous mode there is no thermal relaxation at all, and potentially damaging heat can build in the tissue quickly.
 Gated wave mode presents basically a half on/half off exposure to laser energy and the ability of the tissue to absorb the heat is limited.
-A superpulsed lasers improve on the standard gated mode's thermal effects through sophisticated pulse time control.
+Superpulsed lasers improve on the standard gated mode's thermal effects through sophisticated pulse time control.
 Thermal relaxation occurs the most when free running pulsed lasers are used.
 Each pulse is temporally very short, anywhere from 50 to one thousand millionths of a second depending on which device and settings are used.
 There is adequate time between each pulse to allow the tissue to absorb and dissipate the heat to minimize thermal damage.